KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/withdraw-or-send-funds-using-atomicdex-mobile.md

 - Enter the amount and the destination address

-Yyou can also use a QR scanner by pressing on the camera icon on left.
+You can also use a QR scanner by pressing on the camera icon on left.

 - Then press on the "WITHDRAW" button